 Step #5.
 Adding The Texture:

-This can be accomplished by using the blend mode multiply to overlay a paper texture photo.
-Alternatively, you can use a texture filter, which is what we'll do.
+You can get this effect by selecting the blend mode multiply and overlaying a paper texture photo on top - or alternatively, use a texture filter, which is what we're going to do today.

-Return to the 'Filter Gallery' one last time.
-This time, navigate to the Texture folder.
-In the Texture box, you can select from four distinct textures: burlap, brick, canvas, and sandstone.
-We're going to stick with canvas.
+Now return to the 'Filter Gallery' for one last time.
+This time head over to the Texture folder.
+Inside the Texture box you will have 4 different textures to choose from - burlap, brick, canvas and sandstone.
+We'll go with the canvas option.

 The values listed below allow you to alter the texture's appearance.
 A lower proportion in scaling produces a finer texture, whereas a larger number produces a rough texture.